Susan Leigh MA LRSM LLCM ALCM(TD) DipABRSM FISM

 Music teacher of flute, piano, and saxophone with diploma level qualifications in all instruments taught

 I have been a music teacher for over twenty years and run a successful home based private music teaching practice in Nottinghamshire.
 I have diploma level qualifications in all the instruments I teach which include flute, piano and saxophone.
-I also provide teaching diploma mentoring, ABRSM music theory tuition and extra coaching for ABRSM aural tests.
+I also provide teaching diploma mentoring and ABRSM music theory tuition,

 Whatever the age, and whether students decide they would like to work for exams or purely for pleasure, the enjoyment of learning music is an important part of my teaching.

 I have taught all levels from beginner and those important first steps of learning, to diploma and have successfully guided and mentored students through their teaching or performance diplomas.
 I mentor students for their DipABRSM Teaching Diplomas and this can be done online or in person.

 As well as private teaching, I have worked in various schools in the Nottinghamshire area and am currently working as an instrumental teacher in a local independent school.

 I have an enhanced DBS check and a certificate in Child Protection in Education (Music) Level 2.
 I am also a full member of the Incorporated Society of Musicians; a professional association promoting the art of music and the interests of the music profession.

 I have always had a keen interest in making music theory fun for my own students and created my first website www.learnatune.co.uk many years ago.
 It started with a few games but as visitor numbers increased and the site grew in popularity, it eventually featured hundreds of games, quizzes and resources.

 In 2013 I teamed up with a popular educational games-based learning company to create music packs of resources for students or teachers.
 These included theory packs of questions for ABRSM grades one to five which could be played in a game of the user’s choice.
 It was great to see students inspired and motivated to learn music theory.